Josh4324/online-tutoring-api/README.md

     "status": "error"
 }
 ```
-**correct credentials or token but trying to access route without right role or permisssion**
+**Correct credentials or token but trying to access route without right role or permisssion**

 - Error 403

 Response
 ```
 {
-    "error": "Unauthorized",
-    "status": "error"
+    "error": "You do not have permission to visit this route", "status": "error"
 }
 ```